-However these awesome Mexican Chocolate Pots de crème, are relatively low on the sugar and carb scale.
-And they are delicious!!
+These awesome Chocolate Pots de crème however, are relatively low on the sugar and carb scale for a Mexican dessert.

 This post may contain affiliate links, and you can read our disclosure information here–